Maximvda/ML_VLP/README.md

 ### Usage

-The code can be run by running the following command
+The code can be run by running the following command.
 ```
 python main.py
 ```
 Additional arguments can be passed to this command to change some of the behaviour.
-Descriptions of these extra arguments can be seen by running
+Descriptions of these extra arguments can be seen by running.
 ```
 python main.py --help
 ```
-Default values of these arguments can be set in [config](https://github.com/Maximvda/ML_VLP/blob/master/utils/config.py)
+Default values of these arguments can be set in [config](https://github.com/Maximvda/ML_VLP/blob/master/utils/config.py).

 ## Training and running tests